celebrity

 "There have been a lot of shifts, especially in my lifetime.
 But there's always a way to go, to stand up, be proud, have a voice and be heard".

-And looking ahead to her upcoming 50th birthday, which she'll celebrate this September, Bassingthwaighte is "excited".
+And looking ahead to her upcoming 50th birthday in September, Bassingthwaighte said she was "excited".

 "It's surreal that I'm 50.
 When I was 18, 30 was so old — and now I'm nearly 50.
 But it's such a joy," she said.
 "I've never felt so comfortable in my own skin and in my own space.
 I'm probably happier than I've ever been, which is wild."